The 5th day of our holiday was the first actual day of our road trip, with the first trek of about 200 miles / 325 kilometers to Astoria, Oregon.

 Cape Disappointment is reportedly one of the foggiest places in the US with over 2.500 hours of fog a year.
 We were in luck as the skies were clear and the views spectacular; it surely did not disappoint 😇!

 After crossing the Columbia River and entering Oregon via the Astoria-Megler Bridge, our room at our marina hotel, The Riverwalk Inn, turned out to have a killer view.
 For the film buffs, you may recognize this bridge from The Goonies…

 We checked out downtown and grabbed a bite at Fort George Brewery and Public House.
 There was no room downstairs in the Public House, but we could be squeezed in upstairs where pretty much the entire menu gets cooked in a wood-fired stone oven.

-There were great beers (3 regulars and 10 seasonal), but the Quick Wit wheat ale was our favourite on that very sunny afternoon.
-Bottles of their 10th Anniversary Barrel Aged Barleywine and their Shady Grove (a mix of Finnriver sour cider and Fort George sour saison, both aged in wine barrels) did make it back home as souvenirs.
+There were great beers (3 regulars and 10 seasonal), but the Quick Wit wheat ale was our favorite on that very sunny afternoon.
+Bottles of their 10th Anniversary Barrel Aged Barleywine and their Shady Grove (a mix of Finnriver sour cider and Fort George sour Saison, both aged in wine barrels) did make it back home as souvenirs.

 - BACON ONION MAC Applewood bacon, red onion

 - CAPRESE SALAD Oregon grown beefsteak tomatoes, fresh Belgioioso mozzarella, balsamic reduction, Corto extra virgin olive oil, kosher salt, fresh cracked pepper, fresh organic basil on a small bed of local Kingfisher Farms organic greens (with an added Albacore tuna steak)